Germany national speedway team

 The Germany national speedway team are one of the teams that compete in international team motorcycle speedway.

 History

 The West Germany national speedway team competed in the inaugural Speedway World Team Cup in 1960 and the following year in 1961, the East Germany national speedway team competed in the World Cup for the first time.

-Traditionally the West German team were much stronger and produced the majority of the leading riders from the German nations.
+Traditionally the West German team was much stronger and produced the majority of the leading riders from the German nations.
 West Germany and East Germany became the Germany national speedway team in 1991, following the events that led to the German reunification between 1989 and 1991.

 The German team reached the final of the World Team Cup in 1994, 1996, 1997 and 1998 but failed to make any impact over the next two decades, until they competed in consecutive finals of the Speedway of Nations in 2018 and 2019.